zankia/damas-core/doc/4-Specifications.md

 501 Not Implemented       text/html (error message) the operation is not available
 ```

+### createToken
+Request a new token from the server, while being already authenticated
+#### HTTP Requests
+> documentation needed
+#### HTTP Responses
+> documentation needed

 ### signIn
-Request a token from the sever
+Request a token from the server, providing a username and password

 #### HTTP Requests
 * `POST` `/api/signIn/` `application/x-www-form-urlencoded` `username` `password` `lifespan`